 - Post-Baccalaureate and Graduate students must have a declared major by meeting with an advisor in the desired program.

 Do I have enough credit hours to qualify for BAH during the Summer sessions?

 The credit requirements to receive Chapter 33 BAH during the Summer Sessions are the same as in the Fall and Spring Semesters.
 You must meet the following requirement:

 You must be enrolled in more Credit Hours than the requirement for the Enrollment Status of 1/2 Time.

-Visit our full time/part time webpage that explains all of the variations of semester lengths and the Certification Requirements in more detail.
+Visit our full-time/part-time webpage that explains all of the variations in semester lengths and the Certification Requirements in more detail.